Written by Stacey Kelleher. Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.

 Puracy’s Stance on CAPB

-That’s why all of our natural body washes, bubble baths, and body products are free of cocamidopropyl betaine*, sulfates, parabens, and other ingredients that have no business being near your skin.
+That’s why all of our personal care products are free of cocamidopropyl betaine, sulfates, parabens, phthalates, and other ingredients that have no business being on your skin.

-Many products claim to be “natural”, but at Puracy, we take that claim seriously We’re transparent about every ingredient so you can make the best, most informed choices for you and your family.
+Many products claim to be “natural”, but at Puracy, we’re transparent about every single ingredient so you can make the best, most informed choices for you and your family.